tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 - **Render** button, starts rendering the scene using the current render settings.

+- **Save and Render** button, saves any changes before rendering the scene using the current render settings.
+This prevents losing any changes if the render is interrupted.

 .. tip:: **To set the scene output settings:**

-    1. Choose File  →  Output Settings.
+    1. Choose Render  →  Output Settings.

     2. Set the options you want to use for the final rendering.